 - How to use a food thermometer

-This course is aimed at any hospitality worker who comes into contact with food or customers.
+This online course is aimed at any hospitality worker who comes into contact with food or customers.